My name is Mo Fakhro (Mohamed Adel Fakhro).

 MBA Fakhro is today a Bahrain-based company focused on redefining banking around the world.
 It operates under the fields of Venture Building, Venture Capital, and Crypto Banking, among others.
 Its primary mission is to build and invest in startups, in the United States, India, the Middle East, and China.
 It builds companies it has founded in e-commerce, business software, education, foods, social networks, fitness, infrastructure, and fintech among others.

 While my family continues its long heritage of success

 MBA Fakhro aims to keep developing across the world and is active in India, the United States, the Middle East, and China in a number of technology related businesses.
 I have maintained a cultural closeness to the US and aim to continue to develop my businesses there, while also exploring new horizons in other markets around the world.

 In addition to its technology businesses and investments in the US, India, and China, MBA Fakhro has also established a significant presence as a franchisee of international brands in the Middle East, including Applebees, Anytime Fitness, and EtonHouse

-and am a dedicated family man to our two children; Maryam who was born in 2013, and Adel (named for my father), who was born in 2015.
+I am a dedicated father to my two children; Maryam who was born in 2013, and Adel (named for my father), who was born in 2015.